tasharen/ngui/Assets/NGUI/ReadMe - 2020.1.7.txt

 -----------------
  Version History
 -----------------

+2020.1.7
+- FIX: Fixed an issue with font wrapping when using dynamic fonts + italic/bold symbols.
+- FIX: Fixed widget depth adjustment field not updating the depth immediately.
+- FIX: NGUI's buttons and toggles will now automatically ignore duplicate click event that occur in the same frame.
+- FIX: UIDragDropItem now supports dragging of items along both XY and XZ axis.
+- FIX: Optimized some instances in text formatting where string.Substring could be eliminated when appending to the StringBuilder.
+- FIX: Reduced the number of times NGUI will try to request characters from the dynamic font.

 2020.1.6
 - NEW: Added an "inverted" option to UIGrid and UITable that simply flips the child sorting order.